How to make 33% women reservation, 100% politics

 Now, the government is pivoting.
 They are reportedly seeking to bypass the wait for a new Census and use the 2011 Census data instead.
 Why the rush?
 The Registrar General has already indicated that a fresh Census could be completed by December 2027.
 By using 15-year-old data to redraw the map of India today, the government is signaling a desire to manipulate constituency boundaries to suit their 2029 electoral map.

-The most dangerous aspect of this move is its impact on India’s federal structure.
-Delimitation based strictly on population figures will inevitably create a massive power imbalance between North and South India.
+The most dangerous aspect of this plan is that it would damage India’s federal structure.
+Delimitation carried out solely on the basis of population would completely upset the political balance between North and South India.

 Consider the math: Uttar Pradesh currently has 80 Lok Sabha seats and Tamil Nadu has 39—a difference of 41.
-If the government uses this session to increase the total number of seats by 50%, UP’s tally would jump to 120, while Tamil Nadu’s would only reach 59.
-The gap widens from 41 to 61 seats.
+If delimitation is carried out as per the 2011 Census and the total number of seats is increased to the proposed maximum of 850, UP’s tally would jump to 140, while Tamil Nadu’s would only reach 51.
+The gap would widen from 41 to 89 seats.

 This essentially punishes Southern states for their success in population control and economic development.
 In a country as diverse as India, representation cannot be a numbers game that erases the voice of entire regions.